 done

-If you don’t have direct access to an internal container registry (e.g. air gapped environment) you need to download the container images while connected to the internet with this command:cat images.txt \
+If you don’t have direct access to an internal container registry (e.g. air gapped environment) you need to download the container images while connected to the internet.Download all images from images.txt.
+Create file names that don’t contain special characters.cat images.txt \

 | talosctl images cache-create \